 Hodgkin lymphoma (HL), also known as Hodgkin disease, is a cancer that starts in white blood cells called lymphocytes, which are part of the body's immune system.
-In the European Union, about 12,200 new cases and 2,600 deaths occurred in 2012 as a result of HL.
+Worldwide, there are about 66,000 new HL cases and 25,500 deaths from HL estimated each year.
 The disease is most often diagnosed in early adulthood (ages 20-40) and late adulthood (older than 55 years of age).
 Classical Hodgkin lymphoma is the most common type of HL, accounting for 95% of cases.
 There remains a significant unmet need for patients who relapse or who become refractory to approved treatments that are currently available.

-Bristol-Myers Squibb: At the Forefront of Immuno-Oncology Science & Innovation
+Bristol-Myers Squibb & Immuno-Oncology: Advancing Oncology Research